All advice is given in good faith and believed to be correct but is followed at you own risk..

 I rebuilt the cross member and replaced the rear quarter panels.

-Getting the Bongo tailgate to open was tricky, but we got there.
+Getting the Bongo tailgate to open was tricky, but I got there.

 I cut down the Bongo's AFT roof as a ‘lid’ for the cabin.